nicnocquee/chatbot-langchain-supabase-example/README.md

-# Chatbot Langchain Nextjs Example
+# Chatbot Langchain Nextjs Supabase Example

 Example chatbot that will only answer questions based on the data in the `data` folder.
 The data can be in JSON or Markdown format.
 When the file is in JSON format, the content should be an array of objects with a `question` and `answer` property.